Ctesiphon: Sasanian period

 By 226, Ctesiphon was in the hands of the Sasanian Empire, who also made it their capital and had laid an end to the Parthian dynasty of Iran.
 Ctesiphon was greatly enlarged and flourished during their rule, thus turning into a metropolis, which was known by in Arabic as al-Mada'in, and in Aramaic as Mahoze.
 The oldest inhabited places of Ctesiphon were on its eastern side, which in Islamic Arabic sources is called "the Old City" (مدينة العتيقة Madīnah al-'Atīqah), where the residence of the Sasanians, known as the White Palace (قصر الأبيض), was located.
 The southern side of Ctesiphon was known as Asbānbar or Aspānbar, which was known by its prominent halls, riches, games, stables, and baths.
 Taq Kasra was located in the latter.

 The western side was known as Veh-Ardashir (meaning "the good city of Ardashir" in Middle Persian), known as Mahoza by the Jews, Kokhe by the Christians, and Behrasir by the Arabs.
 Veh-Ardashir was populated by many wealthy Jews, and was the seat of the church of the Nestorian patriarch.
 To the south of Veh-Ardashir was Valashabad.
 Ctesiphon had several other districts which were named Hanbu Shapur, Darzanidan, Veh Jondiu-Khosrow, Nawinabad and Kardakadh.

 Severus Alexander advanced towards Ctesiphon in 233, but as corroborated by Herodian, his armies suffered a humiliating defeat against Ardashir I. In 283, emperor Carus sacked the city uncontested during a period of civil upheaval.
+Some historians have claimed that Galerius marched on Ctesiphon and was able to capture it.
+However, this is never explicitly stated in any source and is still a matter of debate among scholars.

-In 295, emperor Galerius was defeated outside the city.
-However, he returned a year later with a vengeance and won a victory which ended in the fifth and final capture of the city by the Romans in 299.
-He returned it to the Persian king Narses in exchange for Armenia and western Mesopotamia.
+Hence that he returned it to the Persian king Narses in exchange for Armenia and western Mesopotamia is also likely to have never happened.
 In c.
 325 and again in 410, the city, or the Greek colony directly across the river, was the site of church councils for the Church of the East.